Photon1c/StockCandleWickAnalyzers/README.md

 # Stock Candle Wick Analyzers

+# Update 2.20.25 - Imagekit Vision Report Generator Ready 👓💹🎊

+The [Imagekit Vision Analysis](scripts/imagekit-vision-analysis-hourglass-version.ipynb) script is now available.

+# Wick Machine Vision Analysis 🚧 - Check back for new scripts!

-This is a collection of minimal scripts that perform the following intended steps:
+This Repository is a collection of minimal scripts that perform the following intended steps:

 1)Create a stock candle chart of a defined stock.
 2)Upload this chart to imagekit.io.